-Whilst it’s often a very straightforward for non-disabled people to jump on a plane or book into any old hotel, disabled people unfortunately do not enjoy the same level of access.
-More planning and preparation goes into finding somewhere accessible to visit as a disabled person.
+Whilst it’s often a very straightforward for non-disabled people to travel on a plane or book into any old hotel, disabled people, unfortunately, do not enjoy the same level of access.
+More planning and preparation goes into finding somewhere accessible to travel as a disabled person.

 Things are improving in the UK with changes in legislation meaning that employers, shops, local authorities and schools are all required to provide accessible facilities and make reasonable adjustments for disabled people.
 Even New York is changing its ways, with plans to modernise the subway system and make 100 key stations accessible by 2020.